royalboe/alx-airbnb-database/normalization.md

 ## ✅ Third Normal Form (3NF)

-> Remove transitive dependencies; non-key attributes should not depend on other non-key attributes.
+> I removed transitive dependencies; non-key attributes should not depend on other non-key attributes.

 - Transitive dependencies were resolved by introducing reference tables:
   - `location → country → region` is now structured using foreign keys instead of repeating strings.